Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Discussion

 \subsection{Importance of Characterizing Degeneracy and Uncertainty}

 Accurate interpretation of model-derived parameters is essential, as misinterpretations can lead to false conclusions.
-In this context, degeneracies and uncertainties as obtained from posterior distributions are useful complementary information that can guide the interpretation of model estimates.
+In this context, degeneracies and uncertainties as obtained from posterior distributions are useful complementary information that guide the interpretation of model estimates.
 Voxels with low posterior uncertainty indicate higher confidence in the corresponding parameter estimates, enabling the identification of robust trends and a more reliable understanding of the underlying tissue microstructure.

-Although µGUIDE and NLLS fitting yield similar distributions for certain parameters such as $D_e$ and $f$, notable differences emerge for other parameters.
-In particular, µGUIDE produces lower MAP estimates of exchange time than previously reported using NLLS in \textit{in vivo} studies: 5.51 ms with NEXI and 7.23 ms with SANDIX, compared to estimates between 10 and 50 ms typically reported in the literature \citep{jelescu_neurite_2022,dong_vivo_2025,uhl_quantifying_2024,veraart_noninvasive_2020}.
-These discrepancies are illustrated in Figure~\ref{fig:uGUIDE_NLLS}, where µGUIDE and NLLS yield visibly different distributions on the same dataset.
+Although µGUIDE and NLLS fitting yield similar distributions for certain parameters such as $D_e$ and $f_n$, notable differences emerge for other parameters (Figure~\ref{fig:uGUIDE_NLLS}).
+In particular, µGUIDE produces lower MAP estimates of exchange time than previously reported using NLLS in \textit{in vivo} studies: 5.51 ms with NEXI and 7.24 ms with SANDIX (mean MAP estimates of voxels with non-degenerate posterior distributions with uncertainty inferior to 10\%), compared to estimates between 10 and 50 ms typically reported in the literature \citep{jelescu_neurite_2022,dong_vivo_2025,uhl_quantifying_2024,veraart_noninvasive_2020}.
 The high peak observed around $\sim$125 ms in µGUIDE results may be driven by partial volume effects with white matter (and/or CSF), as previously suggested \citep{dong_vivo_2025}.
-By leveraging degeneracy detection and uncertainty quantification from µGUIDE, unreliable voxels can be filtered out, isolating only the most trustworthy estimates.
-Consequently, the parameter distributions obtained via µGUIDE are more robust and interpretable than those derived from NLLS alone, reinforcing the importance of accounting for uncertainty and degeneracy in biophysical modeling.